mnot/I-D/draft-nottingham-rfc8615bis.md

-# Changes from RFC 5785
+# Changes from RFC 8615

-* Allowed non-Web well-known locations
-* Adjusted IANA instructions
-* Updated references
-* Made various other clarifications
-* Tracked supporting schemes in the "Uniform Resource Identifier (URI) Schemes" registry
+TBD